Forensic Photography: Types and Applications

 Why forensic photography matters and the legal frame

-The post-1 July 2024 statutory frame matters for one-line MCQs.
 The BSA 2023 retains the structure of the old Indian Evidence Act 1872 but renumbers the relevant provisions.
 Section 63 (the successor to Section 65B IEA) is the electronic-record certificate that must accompany any digital photograph, video or computer-output exhibit.
 The Supreme Court ruling in Anvar P. V. v.
 P. K. Basheer (2014) established that the certificate is mandatory and not directory, and that ruling carries over to the BSA frame.
-For NET, recall the section numbers (61, 62, 63 for electronic records; 39 for expert opinion) and the case name.
+The key section numbers are 61, 62, and 63 for electronic records, and Section 39 for expert opinion.

 Equipment and camera settings